Characteristics of Accounting Information

 Such information is crucial when it comes to decisions regarding your business operations and growth.
 Therefore, you must ensure that the accounting details are verifiable – you can ascertain that the information is authentic and trace every expense and income entry in your general ledger (Also see What are Permanent and Temporary Accounts?).
 Besides, reliable accounting information must be prepared according to the Financial Reporting Standards and principles: the information wasn’t recorded with the aim of manipulating the business’s financial position.

 You are required to be consistent in applying the accounting procedures, principles, and practices.
 For example, if you have been using FIFO (First In First Out) method of monitoring cost flow, the users of that accounting information expect your financial information to be recorded according to FIFO and not LIFO (Last In First Out).
 If you change this practice and start using LIFO, then this change must be disclosed effectively.

 Depending on the size of your business, changing the inventory tracking method affects the consistency of the accounting data.
 Therefore, you should minimize such changes, if it’s necessary to make such changes, consider implementing them at the beginning of a new accounting period.

-For you to be able to compare accounting information in different accounting periods, then, the information must be consistent.
+For you to be able to compare accounting information in different accounting periods, then, the information such as the chart of account must be consistent.
 Accounting data comparison is important in decision making and forecasting processes as it sheds light to the progress of business.